PennyLaneAI/pennylane/doc/concepts/varcirc.rst

     :width: 40%
     :target: javascript:void(0);

-    TEXT.

 :html:`<br>`

-The entangling layer is represented by an interferometer, a passive optical element made up of individual beam splitters and phase shifters.
-Block :math:`A` consists of single-mode gates which consecutively increase the order of the quadrature operator in the generator: While the displacement :math:`D` is an order-1 operator, the quadratic phase gate :math:`Q` is order-2 and the cubic phase gate :math:`V` order-3 in the position operator.
+The entangling layer :math:`B` contains an interferometer, a passive optical circuit made up of individual beamsplitters and phase shifters.
+Block :math:`A` consists of single-mode gates which consecutively increase the order of the quadrature operator :math:`\hat{x}` in the generator: the displacement gate :math:`D` is an order-1 operator, the quadratic phase gate :math:`Q` is order-2, and the cubic phase gate :math:`V` is order-3 in the :math:`\hat{x}` operator.

 A fixed, B parametrized
 ***********************

-An example for fixing the single qubit gates is a so-called *IQP* circuit, where :math:`A` consists of Hadamard gates and :math:`B` is made up of parametrized diagonal one- and two-qubit gates :cite:`havlicek2018supervised`.
+An example where the single-qubit gates are fixed is is a so-called *Instantaneous Quantum Polynomial (IQP)* circuit, where :math:`A` consists of Hadamard gates and :math:`B` is made up of parametrized diagonal one- and two-qubit gates :cite:`shepherd2009temporally`:cite:`havlicek2018supervised`.

 :html:`<br>`